Warehouse and logistics

 Impressions of our warehouse in Bönen:

-MARIO – WAREHOUSE MANAGER, LUTTERBERG
+ALEX – WAREHOUSE MANAGER, LUTTERBERG

 What are the tasks of your team?